OfficeDev/Microsoft-Teams-Samples/samples/msgext-sentiment-analysis/nodejs/Readme.md

     ```bash
     git clone https://github.com/OfficeDev/Microsoft-Teams-Samples.git
     ```
-   - Update the `.env` configuration for the bot to use the `MicrosoftAppId`, `MicrosoftAppPassword`, `BaseUrl` and `apiKey` with application base url.
+   - Update the `.env` configuration for the bot to use the `MicrosoftAppId`, `MicrosoftAppPassword`, `apiKey` and `BaseUrl`  with application base url.
 For e.g., your ngrok url.
 (Note the MicrosoftAppId is the AppId created in step 1 (Setup for Bot), the MicrosoftAppPassword is referred to as the "client secret" in step 1 (Setup for Bot) and you can always create a new client secret anytime.)

+   - For `apiKey` you need to registered and login to this link(https://platform.openai.com/docs/quickstart/build-your-application) from here you will get an option to create Key.

 - In the folder where repository is cloned navigate to `samples/msgext-sentiment-analysis/nodejs`
 - Install modules